-Anyone with information about the case is asked to call the LAPD's Central Traffic Division at (213) 833- 3713.
+A $25,000 reward is being offered for information which leads to an arrest.
+Anyone with information about the suspect or vehicle are asked to call LAPD Central Traffic Detectives at (213) 833- 3713.